Family Law Guide

 4.3 Occupation order

-An order requiring a party to vacate or not to return to the matrimonial home (or, in the case of an unmarried couple, the home in which they both lived).
+An order that can, amongst other things, require a party to vacate or not to return to the matrimonial home (or, in the case of an unmarried couple, the home in which they both lived).

 In deciding whether to grant an occupation order the court will consider all of the circumstances of the case, including the housing needs and resources of both parties and any children; the financial resources of both parties; the likely effect any order, or not making an order, will have on the parties and any children; and the conduct of the parties in relation to each other.